mariatnguyen/moviegenerator/README.md

 A movie generator app that suggests a movie to watch using The Movie Database API (https://www.themoviedb.org/documentation/api).
 Users can select a genre and/or a decade to choose from, and the results will be randomized.

+### V5

+* Fixed bug: whenever a poster image is empty on the random movie poster display, display next best poster

 ### V4

 * Added randomized movie posters to initialize and animate on page load.
 Before, it was a static image.